Skxxtz/cardinal/README.md

 # Cardinal

-Cardinal is an app designed to streamline the textbook to knowledge process.
-Oftentimes, flash card apps provide a UI where each card will be individually created and managed.
-With Cardinal we introduce a more efficient approach of defining cards.
-Cardinal uses markdown files to extract cards.
-A card has the following structure:

-# Cardinal

 Cardinal is an app designed to streamline the process of transforming textbooks into knowledge.
 Unlike typical flashcard apps that require you to create and manage each card individually through a UI, Cardinal offers a more efficient